-Research Plan
+Research Plan.

-are characterized by various sizes, types, penetrances and multiple alleles.
-We plan to genotype all SVs detected in the 3 discovery samples Aim 1 across all 200 samples to be sequenced by over the next years to obtain sufficient statistical power for genotype-phenotype association.
+SVs are characterized by various sizes, types, penetrances and multiple alleles.
+We plan to genotype all SVs detected in the 3K discovery samples from Aim 1 across all 200K samples to be sequenced by the GSP over the next four years.
+This will allow us to obtain sufficient statistical power for genotype-phenotype associations.
 A critical step for inclusion of SVs in association analysis is to classify and annotate them in a meaningful fashion.
-By building on infrastructure and tools mentioned above, we will develop a new association analysis pipeline called “SV2Pheno” to infer SVs associated with phenotypes (Figure 3-2). the impact scores for each SV (Aim 2) we will further apply our strategies on cross-center and cross-platform data for integrated analysis of SNVs, indels and SV for determining associations.
+By building on infrastructure and tools mentioned above, we will develop a new association analysis pipeline called “SV2Pheno” to infer SVs associated with phenotypes (Figure 3-2).
+Using the impact scores for each SV (Aim 2), we will further apply our strategies on cross-center and cross-platform data for integrated analysis of SNVs, indels and SVs for determining associations.